gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/anatolia-turks.md

 **Üç Serefeli Cami at Edirne**

-(1438-47): Built by Murat II, it is a turning point in Ottoman architecture: a hypostyle mosque with a large, domed [maqsura]({{< baseurl >}}/pages/lecture-notes/glossary#maqsura) that dominates both the interior space and exterior profile of the mosque.
+(1438-47): Built by Murat II, it is a turning point in Ottoman architecture: a hypostyle mosque with a large, domed {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "maqsura" "#maqsura" %}} that dominates both the interior space and exterior profile of the mosque.

 **Yesil (Green) Complex at Bursa**